-FOREX-Euro rests near two-year highs vs dollar as more gains seen
+RPT-FOREX-Euro rests near 2-year highs vs dollar as more gains seen

 The next target level for the euro was an August 2015 high at $1.17150, according to strategists.

-The euro's strength pushed the dollar to an 11-month low of 94.089 .DXY against a trade-weighted basket of other major currencies.
+The euro's strength pushed the dollar to an 11-month low of 94.089 against a trade-weighted basket of other major currencies.
+(Reporting by Saikat Chatterjee)